 I’ll give you a hint – it probably doesn’t.
 Skincare is a tricky beast.
 Our skin is incredibly absorbent and it’s so crucial to make sure you’re applying the right products in the right order, so they fully absorb into your skin.
 Sound overwhelming?
 That’s why we’re here!
 Keep reading – one of the most important and most misunderstood routines is about to get a little easier.

-There are a few general rules of thumb to keep in mind when it comes to skincare routines.
+There are a few general rules of thumb to keep in mind when it comes to your skincare routine.
 One helpful tip is that you generally want to apply products in order of consistency, from thin to thick, and you want to apply the products that are most important for your skin to absorb first.
 Your day and night routines (yes, you need to do both!) will follow most of the same steps, with just a couple important differences.
+And since it’s almost cold weather season, you’ll want to take that into account with your beauty and skincare routine — you can find some great tips on winter skincare and beauty here!

 Step 1 (Day and Night): Cleanser

-This is really a no-brainer: you must always always ALWAYS remove your makeup before soaking in skincare goodness.
+This is really a no-brainer: you must always always ALWAYS remove your makeup as the first step of your skincare routine.
 All the product in the world won’t do a thing for your skin unless it’s applied to a clean slate.

 Luckily for you, makeup removal products are abundant and easy to find.
 Just make sure to stay away from the ones with harsh chemicals (ahem, makeup wipes) as they can be too harsh for your skin.
 We recommend a cleansing balm or micellar water instead.
 These products are much gentler and will leave your skin supple.
 Once your face is totally makeup-less, follow up with a gentle cleanser designed for your skin type.